 Here, we highlight the top three routes for wildlife sightings on Kilimanjaro.

-The Northern Circuit, also known as the Grand Traverse, is widely considered the best route for animal spotting.
+The Northern Circuit, also known as the Grand Traverse, is the best route for animal spotting.

 Here’s why we recommend this route:

 Similarly, the Rongai route ascends from the northeast and descends via the Mweka route.
-It shares many of the wildlife advantages found on the Northern Circuit, making it another excellent choice for animal spotting.
+It shares many of the wildlife advantages of the Northern Circuit, making it another excellent choice for animal spotting.

 The Northern Circuit is arguably the best route for seeing animals on Kilimanjaro.

 The Lemosho and Machame routes are both excellent choices for wildlife enthusiasts.
-These routes offer a gradual ascent through dense rainforest, followed by a descent through a completely different forest section.
-The rainforest zone is where you’ll encounter the most diverse wildlife and birdlife on Kilimanjaro.
+These routes offer a gradual ascent through dense rainforests and a descent through a completely different forest section.
+The rainforest zone is where you’ll encounter Kilimanjaro’s most diverse wildlife and birdlife.

-Naturally the longer you spend on the mountain, the more animals you’re likely to see.
-So an eight-day Lemosho itinerary is better than a seven-day Lemosho itinerary
+Naturally, the longer you spend on the mountain, the more animals you’ll likely see.
+So, an eight-day Lemosho itinerary is better than a seven-day Lemosho itinerary.

 If you’re a wildlife enthusiast, we recommend taking a guided day walk through the forest at the base of Kilimanjaro.